aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlsm-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLSM to DOC on Android via Java or Online App" h2="Transform XLSM to DOC within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XLSM to DOC conversion is a useful feature for Android applications.
+It allows users to convert their XLSM files into DOC format, which is a more widely used format for documents.
+This makes it easier for users to share their documents with others, as DOC files are more compatible with different platforms.

+<h2>How Aspose.Total Helps for XLSM to DOC Conversion</h2>
- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLSM to DOC conversion feature inside your Android applications.
-In the first step you can export XLSM to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOC.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLSM to DOC.
+The first step is to export XLSM to PDF by using Aspose.Cells for Android via Java.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to DOC.
+This makes it easy to integrate XLSM to DOC conversion feature inside Android applications.

+Aspose.Total for Android via Java is a reliable and efficient solution for XLSM to DOC conversion.
+It is easy to use and provides a fast and secure way to convert XLSM files into DOC format.
+Moreover, it is a cost-effective solution, as it includes two APIs in one package.
+This makes it a great choice for developers who need to integrate XLSM to DOC conversion feature inside their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}